 Snoring is often a sign of a breathing problem and, in some cases, can be a red flag for a more serious medical issue called obstructive sleep apnea.
 Yet, many people just live with their snoring, which means sleep apnea can go undiagnosed though it’s tied to a host of health problems.

-Thankfully, Dr. Anthony LaVacca is a Naperville sleep apnea specialist and he can determine if you’re suffering from the disorder.
+Thankfully, Dr. LaVacca is a board-certified specialist, who treats sleep apnea and he can determine if you’re suffering from the disorder.
 If you are, we offer solutions at Naperville Dental Specialists that will help you reclaim your sleep and quality of life.

 It all starts with a thorough oral evaluation.
 To learn more, schedule a consultation at Naperville Dental Specialists online or by calling us at (630) 848-2010.